emvaized/linkover-extension/README.md

 > [!WARNING]\
 > Fetching info about link using this extension will act as if actually visited the page!
 It is recommended to not prefetch any suspicious links

+> [!NOTE]\
+> Some websites might be blocking access for "robots", recognize this extension as such and block access.
+Unfortunately there is not much we could do about it.

 ## Building
+- Verify that [npm](https://nodejs.org/en/download/prebuilt-installer) is installed and configured on your system
+- Open terminal in the project's root directory
-- `npm install` to install all dependencies
+- Run `npm install` to install all it's dependencies
-- `npm run build` to generate `dist` folder with minimized code of the extension
+- Run `npm run build` to generate `dist` folder with minimized code of the extension

 ## My other browser extensions
 * [Selecton](https://github.com/emvaized/selecton-extension) – smart text selection popup